AlienCyberCoat/Gideon2-QVR/README.md

 # Gideon2QVR
-Gideon2QVR framework (used currently in VRDUS Meta Quest) Unity C#.
+Unity Gideon2QVR (used currently in VRDUS Meta Quest) Unity C#.
 Rendering pipeline for Android on the Meta Quest Meta Horizon OS.
 <br><br>
 Additional focus for the device.<br>
 -Hand tracking<br>